hneemann/Digital/README.md

 ### Switch On ###

 In Logisim there is no real "switching on" of a circuit.
 The simulation is running also while you are modifying it.
 This causes sometimes an unexpected behaviour.
-So its possible to build a simple master-slave flip-flop which works fine.
+So it is possible to build a simple master-slave flip-flop which works fine.
 But after a circuit reset the flip-flop does not work anymore.
 Since the circuit is not switched on, there is no settling time to bring the circuit to a stable condition after its completion.